 Alex LEDERER, a sleazy American producer who promises Janie Somers stardom as a stage actress, but instead seduces her.
 Later, he attempts to rape Bev Houghton.
 Portrayed by Harry Harris.

 Giovanni LENZI, Arnold Feather's eager-to-please assistant in the delicatessen.
 Giovanni is desperate to have a successful love affair but most attempts are thwarted by his aunt, Maria Panucci.
 He and Chook Feather are almost killed by a gang of bikies they have angered.
-For a time, Giovanni is attracted to Marilyn MacDonald, but before anything sizzles, she is swept off her feet by his brother, Sergio.
+Disguised as Mrs Galani, Giovanni attempts to prove he is a master of disguise, applying for a job as Don's new private investigator, replacing Derek Costa.
+Don is unconvinced.
+For a time, Giovanni is attracted to Marilyn MacDonald but, before anything sizzles, she is swept off her feet by his newly-arrived brother, Sergio.
 Portrayed by Harry Michaels.

 Irving LEWIS --> See Irving LUBINSKI